vizio360/coffee-sweetener/README.md

 Injector = new CoffeeInjector()
 ```
 Every Injector will automatically create a mapping to itself as a Singleton called "Injector".
-This is useful if you want to get hold of the injector from witin a class, by just pecifying it in the list of the injetion points.
+This is useful if you want to get hold of the injector from within a class, by just specifying it in the list of the injection points.
 ```coffeescript
 CoffeeInjector = require "coffeeInjector"
 Injector = new CoffeeInjector()